JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-21-UX-Of-Smartphones-And-Headphones-Is-Insane.md

 ---
 layout: post
 title: What are we doing?
-blurb: How we use smartphones and headphones today is basically insane.
+blurb: How we use smartphones today is basically insane.
 ---

 <h3>How we use smartphones and headphones today is basically insane.</h3>